-Kathmandu Valley Heritage Walks in paperback
+Kathmandu Valley Heritage Walks in paperback (second edition)

-This book goes far beyond anything else out there.
+Just like the first edition this book goes far beyond anything else out there.

 The first thing local people in Kathmandu say when they read it is ….
 “I never knew this place even existed!”